kencormack/pistar-lastqso/README.md

 # pistar-lastqso
 ## A Tool to Monitor DMR, YSF, D-STAR, NXDN, P25, and M17, on Pi-Star

-**Note: M17 support is limited to network traffic only, in version 3.20, until someone with an M17-capable radio can share with me log entries showing M17 RF traffic (radio-to-hotspot and hotspot-to-radio)**
+**M17 support is limited to network traffic only, in version 3.20, until someone with an M17-capable radio can share with me log entries showing M17 RF traffic (radio-to-hotspot and hotspot-to-radio)**